Customer Segmentation: Types, Benefits, and Strategies for Targeted Marketing

 What is Consumer Segmentation?

-What is consumer segmentation?
-It is the process of dividing a large customer base into smaller groups based on shared characteristics such as demographics, behavior, preferences, or needs.
+Customer segmentation is the process of dividing a large customer base into smaller groups of individuals based on shared characteristics such as demographics, behavior, preferences, or needs.

 Consumer segmentation plays a vital role in both marketing and overall business strategy.
 It helps organizations understand their audience better, improve product positioning, and deliver more relevant communication.